aboutcode-org/scancode.io/docs/rest-api.rst

     response.json()

-When creating a project, the response will provide the project details URL value in the returned data.
+When creating a project, the response will include the project's details URL value among the returned data.
 You can make a GET request to this URL, which returns all available information about the project, including the status of any pipeline run: